 This involves switching between different precision levels during runtime, depending on the computational workload.
 It's particularly useful for applications with variable processing demands, as it allows for optimal resource usage in real-time.

 These strategies highlight the flexibility and versatility of quantization techniques, allowing developers to tailor solutions to specific needs and constraints of embedded AI systems.
+Selecting and executing the right quantization strategy is a key step in the broader AI model optimization process — one that Embien's AI & ML development services deliver end-to-end, from INT8 conversion and calibration to accuracy benchmarking on the target embedded platform.

 While model quantization offers numerous benefits, there are several considerations to keep in mind to ensure successful implementation.
 These considerations help in striking the right balance between efficiency and accuracy.